Home

 Authorization to Issue Confirmation Letters

-Typically, the HR department or designated personnel (HR managers, department heads, supervisors) are authorized to issue these letters.
-Company policies will dictate the exact process.
+Typically, the HR department or designated personnel (HR managers, department heads, supervisors) are authorized to issue these letters with company policies will dictate the exact process.

 Supporting Documents